 The decision of the Panel of Judges on the winning and runner-up essays will be final and is not subject to any appeal.

 In their decision-making, judges will be looking for: originality, imagination, creativity, new ideas, crosscultural insight, evidence of research, depth of analysis, readability.

 n.
 Prize Award.
-The prize will be awarded at a reception at Gray's Inn in November 2024.
+The prize will be awarded at a reception in London in November 2025.